AvianAnalyst/rpg-assist/venv/home/rpg-assister/README.md

 - Dominares - Suggested adding quirks to the [NPC Generator](#npc-generator).
 Their suggestions also gave me the idea for allowing custom NPC skeletons.
   > Thank you, Dominares!
+- Jake - Suggested adding room descriptions to the [Dungeion Generator](#dungeon-generator)
+  > Thank you, Jake!
 ___